JayBlackedOut/hass-nhlapi/README.md

 Sample automations: [automations.md](https://github.com/JayBlackedOut/hass-nhlapi/blob/master/automations.md)

 ## Objectives Checklist
-- [x] Consume undocumented NHL Stats API locally with the least amount of resources possible. (v.0.0.1)
+- [x] Consume undocumented NHL Stats API locally with the least amount of resources possible.
 - [x] Pass information to Home Assistant as sensor data. (ex.
-Next game scheduled, ~live scores or recent scores~, ~goal description~, etc.)
+Next game scheduled, live scores or recent scores, goal description, etc.)
-- [ ] Create a "goal" event platform to use as a trigger for automations.
+- [x] Create a "goal" event platform to use as a trigger for automations.
 - [ ] Display the information in the front-end in its own Lovelace card.
 - [x] Add support for `HACS`.
 ## Resources